smysnk/gulp-rev-all/README.md

 ```

 #### prefix
-Prefixes matched files with a string (use `transformPath` for more complicated scenarios).
+Prefixes absolute references with a string (use `transformPath` for more complicated scenarios).
 Useful for adding a full url path to files.<br/>
 Type: `prefix`<br/>
 Default: `none`<br/>